pradavic-1972/epson-qx11-research/README.md

 - GAFDDC to uPD765 FDC signal mapping
 - Making a disk [bootable](Reverse%20Engineering/qx11_floppy_boot.md) on the QX-11
 - Address decoding for ROM [cartridge](Reverse%20Engineering/Cartridge.md) slot
+- How the QX-11 communicates with the EPSON HD-10 external hard drive.
 - DRAM bank emulation and memory upgrades

 ### ✅ Experiments